Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Introduction

 \section{Introduction}

-Throughout the field of computer science, securing systems against malicious attackers has become a fundamental requirement for safe and dependable operation of all kinds of applications.
-Today, professional attacks against systems, which are mounted by large criminal organizations or even governments get more and more common.
-At the same time, computer systems get more and more intertwined with the real world.
-The term \acp{CPS} has been coined to encompass all kinds of systems that are characterized by a large deployment of networked devices equipped with both sensors and actuators.
-Unlike traditional embedded systems, where individual nodes perform interactions with the real world in strongly constrained environments, \acp{CPS} are highly networked, deployed in large regions, and may contain nodes with high computational power.
-Notably, the content transferred in these networks is highly predictable, and relates directly to some real-world phenomenon~\cite{Amin2013-Quest}.

-One example of such a system is a \ac{cITS}, which consists of vehicles, road-side units and back-end systems, and is the main focus of this survey.
-However, this survey will also discuss the applicability of techniques from \ac{cITS} to other notable examples of \acp{CPS}, such as smart grids and \acp{ICS}.
+Throughout the field of computer science, securing systems against malicious attackers has become a fundamental requirement for safe, secure, and dependable operation of applications.
+Today, professional attacks against systems, which are mounted by large criminal organizations or even governments, are becoming increasingly common~\cite{kargl_insights_2014,Petit2015-Automated}.
+At the same time, computer systems are increasingly intertwined with the real world, making them more appealing targets.
+The term \acp{CPS} has been coined to encompass systems that are characterized by a large deployment of networked devices equipped with both sensors and actuators~\cite{Mitchell2014}.
+They are distinguished from traditional embedded systems, where individual nodes interact with the real world in strongly constrained environments.
+In contrast, \acp{CPS} are highly networked, deployed in large regions, and may contain nodes with heterogeneous computational power.
+The content transferred in these networks is highly predictable, relating directly to real-world phenomena~\cite{Amin2013-Quest,Mitchell2014}, a fact that enables novel techniques to detect attacks, collectively referred to as \emph{misbehavior detection}.
+A prominent example of such a system is a \ac{cITS}, which consists of vehicles, road-side units and back-end systems, and which is the main focus of this survey.
+Attack detection in general is an essential second layer of security for networks, especially for widely deployed networked systems in potentially hostile environments, where attackers may have physical access to a subset of the system.
+Furthermore, the impact of such attacks is much greater, as they can easily be tailored to cause real-world harm or loss of life.
+Therefore, misbehavior detection in both \acp{CPS} and \acp{cITS} is essential for the secure and thus safe operation of these systems.